 An individual, group or business that works within their area to improve the environment; helping make the borough cleaner and greener; improving streets, parks or open spaces; reducing litter, fly-tipping and graffiti.
 This could include taking pride in their garden, organising litter-picks and clean-ups, taking ownership of an orphan site, adopting a flowerbed or someone that has made a significant contribution to protecting our environment and reducing climate change.

-The nominees for Improving Your Neighbourhood Award are:
+The winner for Improving Your Neighbourhood Award was:

 - Olly Price